South African markets sink on new COVID-19 variant | Business

 South African markets sink on new COVID-19 variant

-The South African rand sank to its lowest since October 2020, government bond yields briefly hit 10% and stocks shed more than 2% after the discovery of a COVID-19 variant described as the most concerning yet sent investors scrambling for safety.
+The South African rand sank to its lowest since October 2020, government bond yields briefly hit 10% and stocks shed more than 2% after the discovery in the country of a COVID-19 variant described as the most concerning yet sent investors scrambling for safety.

 "This is devastating for the tourism sector which was hoping for a bumper December as borders had opened up.
 We expect that a wave of cancellations from travellers from the UK will be received over the next day or two," said Lloyd Miller, research analyst at ETM Analytics in South Africa.
 "Granted this is not just a local issue, emerging markets are selling off hard in the Asian session but the news does render the rand and by extension other regional FX pairs more vulnerable as a result," Miller added.

 News of the variant triggered a wave of selling of risk assets in both emerging and developed markets.
-Traders sought assets deemed safer such as U.S. and euro zone government bonds and the Japanese yen.
+Traders sought safety in U.S. and euro zone government bonds and the Japanese yen.
 The rand dropped to as low as 16.368 against the dollar -- levels last seen before the news of vaccine breakthroughs in November 2020.
-The rand was last at 16.2450, down 1.67% on the session.
+The rand was last at 16.258, down 1.8%.

+The South African Reserve Bank raised interest rates last week for the first time in three years and is expected to continue tightening into 2022 to curb inflation.
+But JP Morgan economist Sonja Keller said "the downside risk to near-term growth" may limit more aggressive tightening than a 25 basis points hike per meeting.
+DUE A CORRECTION

-Shares suffered with both the main indexes sinking more than 2%.
-At close of market hours, the benchmark all-share index was down 2.75% to 68,615 points and the blue-chip index of top 40 companies shed 2.58% to end at 62,411 points.
-"The new variant news is a trigger for correction that was waiting to happen," said Wayne McCurrie, portfolio manager at FNB.
+Shares suffered, with the benchmark all-share index closing down 2.75% at 68,615 points and the blue-chip index of top 40 companies shedding 2.58% to end at 62,411 points.
+"The new variant news is a trigger for a correction that was waiting to happen," said Wayne McCurrie, portfolio manager at FNB.

-The markets are currently expensive and interest rates rise and inflation fears were taking the market towards a fall.
-But the news of the variant just advanced the fall.
+Markets are currently expensive and interest rate rises and inflation fears were taking the market towards a fall, he said.
+But the news of the variant advanced the drop, he added.
 Leading the losses were hospitality companies City Lodge Hotels, down more than 15% and Tsogo Sun Hotels down 14% at market close.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)